 Equipment Customs Clearance and Temporary Import

-Guatemala is not an ATA Carnet country, so equipment importation is handled through a temporary-import procedure rather than a carnet, which is an important planning point.
-Productions submit a request to the tax and customs authority, ideally about a month ahead, with a letter listing the equipment to be imported, presented on arrival, and it is strongly advised to have a local contact coordinate with customs in advance to keep things moving and stay current with any procedural changes.
+Productions submit a request to SAT, ideally about a month ahead of arrival, with a letter listing the equipment to be imported.
+Authorisation is granted by formal resolution, and a guarantee may be required for goods falling outside the Article 426 categories.
+It is strongly advised to have a local contact coordinate with customs in advance, both to keep the file moving and to stay current with procedural changes.

 Costs, Incentives and Production Support